Dealers say GM customer anxiety rising, sales may take hit

 Several dealership executives conceded the bad news is distracting their teams from making their sales pitch in the showroom.

-Some customers, however, do not want to wait weeks for their cars to be repaired.
+Some customers, however, don't want to wait weeks for their cars to be repaired.
 GM has offered some incentives for trade-ins and dealers say the offer is being taken up.

 Andy Sweis, general manager at Jennings Chevrolet in the north Chicago suburb of Glenview, Illinois, said the dealership has taken in about a half a dozen Chevy Cobalts for trade-in since the recall.

-(Additional reporting by Ben Klayman, Svea Herbst, Jim Forsyth, Timothy Reid, Kim Palmer, Zachary Fagenson, Jason McLure and Lily Jamali, editing by Peter Henderson and David Gregorio)
+(Additional reporting by Ben Klayman, Svea Herbst, Jim Forsyth, Timothy Reid, Kim Palmer, Zachary Fagenson, Jason McLure and Lily Jamali, editing by Peter Henderson)

 NEW YORK Grocery business Albertsons Cos held preliminary talks to merge with Sprouts Farmers Market Inc , Bloomberg reported on Sunday, citing people familiar with the situation.